Teenage refugee preparing for first Christmas in Hertfordshire after fleeing Eritrea

-The family will be celebrating as normal on Christmas Day but then will be travelling to an Eritrean church in Camberwell, London, to mark Eritrean orthodox Christmas.
+The family will be celebrating as normal on Christmas Day but then will be traveling to an Eritrean church in Camberwell, London, to mark Eritrean orthodox Christmas.

 Rebecca had a clear message for those who blindly insult refugees on the internet.

-When the Mercury reported that ten unaccompanied teenage girls were being settled in Hertfordshire back in October there were a deluge of negative comments online, some even advocating violence.
+When the Mercury reported that ten unaccompanied teenage girls were being settled in Hertfordshire back in October there was a deluge of negative comments online, some even advocating violence.

 And Rebecca, who is caring for one of the , said she had experienced the odd glance while out.